amaiya/ktrain/README.md

 # DataFrame BEFORE
 df.head()
 #Text
-#Three major risk factors for COVID-19 were sex (male), age (≥60), and severe pneumonia.
+#0    Three major risk factors for COVID-19 were sex (male), age (≥60), and severe pneumonia.
-#His speciality is medical risk assessments, and he is 30 years old.
+#1    His speciality is medical risk assessments, and he is 30 years old.
-#A total of nine studies including 356 patients were included in this study.
+#2    A total of nine studies including 356 patients were included in this study.

 # AnswerExtractor will create two new columns:  'Risk Factors' and 'Sample Size'
 from ktrain.text import AnswerExtractor